Unsolved!: Reception

 Andrew Robinson, a writer and historian of cryptography and writing systems, in his review in Nature praises the book’s scope, logic, speculation and challenges presented to cryptography enthusiasts.
 The review also notes some drawbacks, such as the varying level of mathematical knowledge required and the omission of some notable examples of decipherment of ancient scripts.

-The review by Peter Dabbene in Foreword magazine praises the book as fascinating and appealing to both newcomers and experienced code breakers.
-It highlights the book’s wide range of topics and its accessible style.
-The review notes that readers who prefer to avoid darker material, such as accounts of serial murder cases, may choose to skip certain chapters.
-However, it states that the book still offers engaging material on topics such as espionage, hidden treasure, and secret societies.
-The review concludes by recommending the book to all who enjoy the thrill of the chase.
+The review by Peter Dabbene in Foreword magazine praises the book as fascinating and appealing to both newcomers and experienced code breaker, mentioning the book’s wide range of topics and its accessible style.
+The review notes that readers who prefer to avoid darker material, such as accounts of serial murder cases, may choose to skip certain chapters, but despite that the book still offers engaging material on topics such as espionage, hidden treasure, and secret societies.
+The reviewer recommends the book to all who enjoy the thrill of the chase.

 The review in Cryptologia by Klaus Schmeh, a German computer scientist and crypto history blogger, praises Unsolved! as a major contribution to the crypto history literature and a must-read for codebreakers.
 Schmeh commends Bauer for his extensive research, his captivating writing style, and his coverage of both classic and modern cipher mysteries.
 Schmeh also appreciates Bauer’s skepticism and focus on the cryptographic properties of the unsolved cryptograms, rather than the speculative theories that surround them.
 Schmeh notes a few errors and omissions in Unsolved!, such as the nature of the error in K3 of the Kryptos sculpture, and the lack of discussion of modern cryptography, but hopes that Bauer will address them in future publications.